-Neil Diamond stars as Yussel in this tale of a young Jewish cantor who strives to make a career in music.
+Neil Diamond stars in this motion picture as Yussel Rabinovitch, a young Jewish cantor who strives to make a career in popular music.
 Against the wishes of his rigid father and his loving wife, Yussel travels to California to play his music.
-Swept up by the excitement, he meets a woman who shares his dream.
+Swept up by the excitement, he meets a woman who believes in his talent and shares his dream.
 He grows apart from his family, and becomes confused about what he should ultimately do with his life.
 Written by

 Ted Kula <firstname.lastname@example.org>